-- Great white shark is known for its huge size and grows to a maximum size of 6.1 meter while weighing from 1,905 to 2,268 kg.
+- The great white shark is known for its huge size and grows to a maximum size of 6.1 meters while weighing from 1,905 to 2,268 kg.

-- Like other sharks, it is carnivore and eats fish, cetaceans, seals, sea turtles, seabirds, etc.
+- Like other sharks, it is a carnivore and eats fish, cetaceans, seals, sea turtles, seabirds, etc.

 - Great white sharks have a large natural range and are found in coastal waters of all major oceans.

 Great White Shark Scientific Name

 - The scientific name of the great white shark is Carcharodon carcharias.